jdwright76/ETL-Project/README.md

 ### Objectives
-E:Reading csv files for inspections and violations.
+E: Reading csv files for inspections and violations.
 Scrapped Yelp for restaurant rating.

-T:Iteraite inspections and insert violations into inspection
+T: Iteraite inspections and insert violations into inspection

-L:Store data in Json form to load into Mongo DB
+L: Store data in Json form to load into Mongo DB

 ### Abtract